norcams/docs-enduser/docs/security-groups.rst

 ----------------------------

 For the gritty details about CIDR see `CIDR (Wikipedia)`_.
-In short, CIDR notation is a way to specify a set if consecutive IP addresses (i.e. an "IP block") in a standardized way.
-CIDR notation is a compact representation of an IP address and its associated network mask.
+In short, CIDR notation is a way to specify a set of consecutive IP addresses (i.e. an "IP block") in a standardized way, via a compact representation of an IP address and its associated network mask.
 In order to fully understand this a deep dive into IPv4 and IPv6 address masking using binary numbers is required.
 This is beyond the scope of